demidovd98/fgic_lowd/README.md

-# Data Augmentation through Self-Distillation for Fine-Grained Visual Recognition in Low Data Regimes
+# Extract More from Less: Efficient Fine-Grained Visual Recognition in Low-Data Regimes

 ## Approach